arcus/education_modules/python_basics_lists_dictionaries/python_basics_lists_dictionaries.md

 <div class = "care">
 <b style="color: rgb(var(--color-highlight));">A little encouragement...</b><br>

 We've just gone through quite a few useful list and dictionary methods, and you might be concerned about remembering them all!
-There's no need to memorize them all right now-- it's likely that you'll start to remember them as you use them more, but in the meantime, feel free to refer back to this module whenever you need to.
+There's no need to memorize them all right now-- it's likely that you'll start to remember them as you use them more, but in the meantime, refer back to this module whenever you need to.

 </div>